 The Second Great Awakening was the dominant religious development among Protestants in America during the first half of the nineteenth century.
 Through revivals and camp meetings, sinners experienced conversion.
 Circuit-riding preachers and lay pastors knit them into a connection.
 This style of Christian faith and discipline was very agreeable to Methodists, United Brethren, and Evangelicals who favored its emphasis on the experiential.
 The memberships of these churches increased dramatically, as did the number of preachers serving them.

-The deep commitment of the general membership was exhibited in their willingness to adhere to the spiritual disciplines and standards of conduct outlined by their churches.
-Methodists, for example, were to be strictly guided by a set of General Rules adopted at the Christmas Conference of 1784 and still printed in United Methodism’s Book of Discipline.
-They were urged to avoid evil, to do good, and to use the means of grace supplied by God.
-Membership in the church was serious business.
-There was no place for those whom Wesley called the “almost Christians.”
+Preachers and laity were expected to be seriously committed to both the faith and mission.
+Preachers were to possess a sound conversion and divine calling, as well as to demonstrate gifts and skills for fruitful ministry.
+The financial benefits were meager.
+The general membership’s commitment was exhibited in their willingness to submit to the discipline of their churches.
+Methodists, for example, were strictly guided by the General Rules adopted at the Christmas Conference of 1784 and still included in United Methodism’s Book of Discipline.
+They were urged to avoid evil, do good, and use the means of grace supplied by God.
+Those who did not adhere to the Discipline were to be removed from membership.

-From The Book of Discipline of The United Methodist Church - 2012.
-Copyright 2012 by The United Methodist Publishing House.
+From The Book of Discipline of The United Methodist Church - 2016.
+Copyright 2016 by The United Methodist Publishing House.
 Used by permission.